Preparation for Supported Employment

 What is the course about?

-The Preparation for Supported Employment course is a programme of study that is specifically designed to help 16–24-year-olds with an Education, Health and Care Plan to gain the skills and experience they need to succeed in the world of work.
+The Preparation for Supported Employment is a programme of study that is specifically designed to help 17-23 year olds with an Education, Health and Care Plan to gain the skills and experience they need to succeed in the world of work.
+This course combines learning about employability, building English & maths skills and exciting work experience opportunities within the college.
+If you are a student with a real ambition to progress into paid or voluntary employment in the future, then this could be the perfect course for you.

 Why should I choose the course?

-If you have a learning disability/learning difficulty and have a real willingness to learn more about the working world but don’t yet feel ready to work with an external employer, this programme is suitable for you.
-Every aspect of the course is specially adapted to maximise your skills and abilities so that you can engage in the workplace and feel confident in your abilities
+Preparation for Supported Employment is for you if you have a learning disability or learning difficulty but have a real willingness to experience and learn more about work but perhaps are not quite ready for working directly with an external employer.
+Everything about the course is specially adapted to maximise your skills and abilities so that you can engage in the workplace and grow in confidence.

 What will I learn?